 Wire transfer fee comparison

 At any given bank, incoming wire transfers tend to be considerably cheaper than for outgoing ones, while domestic wire transfer fees are significantly lower than that of international transfers.
-The highest wire transfer fee is $65 for each outgoing foreign wire transfer at BB&T Bank, while the lowest fee for any type of a wire transaction can be found at Citibank, which charges a $10 fee for both domestic and foreign incoming wire transfers.
+The highest wire transfer fee is $65 for each outgoing foreign wire transfer at BB&T Bank, while the lowest fee for any type of a wire transaction is $15 — which is the amount charged at a majority of banks for both domestic and foreign incoming wire transfers.

 Ways to get discounts on wire transfer fees

 Note that the fees shown in the table above are reflective of transfers made in person at a branch and outgoing transfers sent in U.S. dollars.
 This is noteworthy because the fee for foreign outgoing wire transfers sent in U.S. dollars is not the same as transferring money in foreign currency.
-Some banks — including Bank of America, Wells Fargo, Chase Bank and Capital One — will charge a difference of $5-$10 between the transfers made in either currency.
+Some banks — including Bank of America, Wells Fargo, Chase Bank and Capital One — will charge $5-$10 more if transfers are made in a different currency.

 In general, banks will charge you $5-$10 less for making a wire transfer online through the bank’s website rather than in person at a branch.
 In the case of Chase Bank, you will be paying $5 less for all outgoing wire transfers made through www.chase.com, while Citibank will give you a $10 discount on all outgoing wire transfers made online.